By Joseph C. Dean, P.E. and Steve Geusic, P.E. for the Director, Corrosion Policy & Oversight (DASD) [Materiel Readiness]

 The expanded definition of CPC as defined in 10 USC 2228 includes chemical deterioration of any material including corrosion of metals (rust), ultraviolet degradation, rotting of wood, degradation of concrete (carbonation, alkali–silica reaction phenomena, degradation of composite materials, destruction of organics from mold and mildew, and material degradation due to erosion, stress induced cracking, embrittlement.
-These corrosion mechanisms and the prevention and control strategies will be covered across a variety of current and planned facilities topics.
+These corrosion mechanisms and the required prevention and control strategies are being addressed in the courses referenced and linked on this page.

 The following training modules are available in the continuing education section of the WBDG at this link under "DoD Courses."

 - Corrosion Prevention and Control of Utilities and Buried Structures (1 PDH)

 - Corrosion Prevention of Waterfront and Coastal Structures (1 PDH)

 CPC Coatings (3 Module Suite):

 - Coating Selection, Types, Performance, and the Environment (1 PDH)